NoesisVision/noesis-docs/docs/quick-start.md

 ### 4.4: Verify Modules

 1. Open `http://localhost:8088`
-2. Run a scan of your repository
+2. Run a scan of your repository - the scanning may take a while - check logs for details and potential errors.
 3. Go to the scan results and click **Modules** section - you should see modules created from your project's namespaces in the tree on the left.

 🎉 **Second Success!** Noesis recognized your system structure and created domain modules.